confluentinc/examples/ccloud/docs/beginner-cloud.rst

 Connectivity Problem
 ********************
-In this use case we will simulate a network failure, see how
+In this use case we will simulate a network failure, see how your producer reacts when it can't reach the broker.

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^